IBM/transformation-advisor-sdk/docs/GettingStarted.md

     ]
   }
 ]
+}
 ```

-   Create the issue.json file using this content:
+   Create the issues.json file using this content:
 ```
+{
-[
+  "issues": [
   {
     "id": "MQCL03",
     "title": "Contains a Full Repository.
 Assess impact to other cluster members.",